 For each clinical/indirect care course, a student is assigned a clinical faculty, to seek feedback from the preceptor as the rotation is progressing.
 The goal of the mid-clinical rotation contact is to obtain information on the student’s progress, clarify questions, and continue to support both the preceptor and student learner.
 Contact may be electronic, by phone, or in person.
 During a site visit (if applicable), these faculty do not provide any care or act as a provider in any manner.
 Please know that faculty are available to assist you with any student questions that arise.
 Each faculty will supply the preceptor with contact information.6

 Preceptors have on-going opportunities for informal and formal assessment of student performance.
 Preceptors will be asked to provide either mid-semester and end-semester (or both) evaluations.
-These are given via paper or electronically (some programs use the Typhon software), on a course-provided document which the student or faculty will initiate and explain.
+These are given electronically through InPlace, on a course-provided document which the student or faculty will initiate and explain.
 These evaluations are an important part of the student’s growth, yet, the time commitment to fill one out is not cumbersome.7

 The College of Nursing greatly appreciates the time and commitment the preceptor provides our Graduate students.
 Your commitment to the clinical and role related education of nursing students can be profound.
 Please see the Preceptor Benefits Brochure on the main page, which outlines commitments the College makes to you, the preceptor, for your engagement with our students.